Neural Fabric · MCP

 Call tools from your agent

-The 9 Fabric tools are available immediately.
+The 9 Neural Fabric tools are available immediately.
 See Section 04 below for OpenClaw-specific setup.

 ✓ Works with any framework that has an MCP client.